syncfusion/blazor-docs/src/charts/sparkline/chart-types.md

 ## WinLoss

-The [`WinLoss`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineType.html#Syncfusion_Blazor_Charts_SparklineType_WinLoss) type is used to render the Sparkline series as WinLoss.
+The [`WinLoss`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SparklineType.html#Syncfusion_Blazor_Charts_SparklineType_WinLoss) chart type is used to render the Sparkline series as WinLoss.

 ```csharp
 @using Syncfusion.Blazor.Charts